Alzheimer's Disease Research Center

-Support our Clinical Core that maintains a central longitudinal cohort of 500 cognitively intact subjects and 300 cognitively impaired subjects with a major focus on early cognitive transitions from normal and from mild cognitive impairment to facilitate research projects, and use this infrastructure to support an integrated translational clinical trials team to evaluate potential new therapeutic interventions.
+Support a clinical core that maintains a central longitudinal cohort of 500 cognitively intact subjects and 300 cognitively impaired subjects with a major focus on early cognitive transitions from normal and from mild cognitive impairment to facilitate research projects, and use this infrastructure to support an integrated translational clinical trials team to evaluate potential new therapeutic interventions.

 Specific Aim 3

-Maintain and expand our successful Minority Gateway Satellite Clinic to recruit African American subjects, with overall goals that emphasize clinical evaluation and longitudinal follow-up, education of the community about AD, and increased participation in research.
+Maintain and expand the successful Minority Gateway Satellite Clinic to recruit African Americans, with overall goals that emphasize clinical evaluation and longitudinal follow-up, education of the community about Alzheimer’s disease, and increased participation in research.

 Specific Aim 4

-Continue our Biostatistics and Data Management Core (BDMC) that maintains an integrated centralized database, provides expertise on experimental design and analysis, and interfaces with other ADRCs and with NACC.
+Continue the biostatistics and data management core (BDMC) that maintains an integrated centralized database, provides expertise on experimental design and analysis, and interfaces with other ADRCs and with NACC.
 The BDMC will contribute innovative statistical expertise to characterize clinical transitions.

 Specific Aim 5